agentos-project/agentos/documentation/includes/developing.rst

 #.
 Create a release pull request (PR) that:

-   * Updates the version number to remove "-alpha" suffix.
+   * Removes "-alpha" suffix from the version number in ``agentos/version.py``.
-   * Contains draft release notes (summary of major changes)
+   * Contains draft release notes (summary of major changes).

 #.
 Wait till the PR gets LGTMs from all other committers, then merge it.